johntrogan/defender-docs/unified-secops-platform/cases-overview.md

 ## What is the case management starter kit (Preview)

 CMSK enables you to manage SecOps cases natively in the Defender portal.
-Here is the initial set of scenarios and features that CMSK supports.
+Here's the initial set of scenarios and features that CMSK supports.

 - Define your own case workflow with custom status values
 - Assign tasks to collaborators and configure due dates